1. Invest-Safely.com

 "Income" is the amount of money you make (Revenue) minus the amount of money you spend (Expenses).
 This is why we call it an "Income Statement".

-And you got a job because of your knowledge and skills.
-Those are your personal assets, because your knowledge and skill determines your value to the company, and what they are willing to pay you for your services.
+And you got a job because of your knowledge and skills, so those are your personal assets.
+And those assets determine your value to the company (i.e. what they are willing to pay you).

 Income - Expenses = Profit